Deepak Perwani: Media image

-Perwani is accredited in the media as the first designer to make a mark in for male fashion in Pakistan.
+Perwani is accredited in the media as the first designer to make a mark in male fashion in Pakistan.
 He regularly represents the country's fashion scene at various local and international events, and has designed for high-profile figures such as the Indian writer Javed Akhtar and actresses Shabana Azmi and Frieha Altaf.
 His designs were also used to launch Nadia Hussain—Pakistan's first supermodel.
 Perwani earned an image of "bad boy" of men's fashion owing to his unconventional designs.
 Actress and model Vaneeza Ahmad calls him the most innovative designer she has worked with.

 Journalist Sameer Arshad of The Times of India refers to Perwani as the global face of Pakistani fashion and one of the "enduring symbols of the country's soft power".
 In 2014, the Bulgarian Fashion Awards (BFA) named Perwani the sixth-best fashion designer in the world, ranking him number one in the Middle East region.
 Perwani is also the only Pakistani designer to be featured in the Atlas of Fashion Designers by Laura Eceiza.

 He is active on the social media applications Twitter, Instagram and Facebook.
 Suktara Ghosh of The Quint included him in her listing of "Five Pakistani fashion designers you must follow on Instagram".
 Perwani has been vocal on his Twitter handle against the forced conversions of young Hindu girls in Sindhi region of Pakistan.